EU hesitates over possible Olympic boycott in China | Politics

 EU hesitates over possible Olympic boycott in China

 French Foreign Minister Jean-Yves Le Drian said last week Paris should take a common stand with other European Union capitals and his new German counterpart Annalena Baerbock has supported that view.
+However, reflecting the ambiguity of European China policy, France's education minister said on Dec.
+9 that France would not take part in any boycott.
 Austria's Alexander Schallenberg said he was "very much in favour of a joint EU position" but appeared to move away from any diplomatic boycott.

 However, the EU joined the United States and Britain in imposing human rights sanctions on Chinese officials in April, jeopardising a new EU-China investment pact after Beijing retaliated with sanctions of its own.
 Luxembourg's Asselborn called for European politicians to speak out instead on human rights issues in China.